SemanticKITTI: A Dataset for Semantic Scene Understanding of LiDAR Sequences: Introduction

 Publicly available datasets and benchmarks are crucial for empirical evaluation of research.
 They mainly fulfill three purposes: (i)~they provide a basis to measure progress, since they allow to provide results that are reproducible and comparable, (ii)~they uncover shortcomings of the current state of the art and therefore pave the way for novel approaches and research directions, and (iii)~they make it possible to develop approaches without the need to first painstakingly collect and label data.
 While multiple large datasets for \emph{image-based} semantic segmentation exist \cite{cordts2016cvpr, neuhold2017iccv}, publicly available datasets with point-wise annotation of three-dimensional point clouds are still comparably small, as shown in \reftab{tab:datasets}.

 To close this gap we propose \emph{\datasetname}, a large dataset showing unprecedented detail in point-wise annotation with $28$ classes, which is suited for various tasks.
 In this paper, we mainly focus on \emph{laser-based} semantic segmentation, but also semantic scene completion.
 The dataset is distinct from other laser datasets as we provide accurate scan-wise annotations of sequences.
-Overall, we annotated all $22$ sequences of the odometry benchmark of the \emph{KITTI Vision Benchmark} \cite{geiger2012cvpr} comprised of over $43\,000$ scans.
+Overall, we annotated all $22$ sequences of the odometry benchmark of the \emph{KITTI Vision Benchmark} \cite{geiger2012cvpr} consisting of over $43\,000$ scans.
 Moreover, we labeled the complete horizontal $360^\circ$ field-of-view of the rotating laser sensor.
 Figure 1 shows example scenes from the provided dataset.
-In summary, our main contributions are: \begin{itemize} \itemsep0.1em \item We present a point-wise annotated dataset of point cloud sequences with an unprecedented number of classes and unseen level-of-detail for each scan. \item We furthermore provide an evaluation of state-of-the-art methods for semantic segmentation of point clouds. \item We investigate the usage of sequence information for semantic segmentation using multiple scans. \item Based on the annotation of sequences of a moving car, we furthermore introduce a real-world dataset for semantic scene completion and provide baseline results. \item Together with a benchmark website, we will also publish our point cloud labeling tool enabling other researchers to generate other labeled datasets in future. \end{itemize}
+In summary, our main contributions are: \begin{itemize} \itemsep0.1em \item We present a point-wise annotated dataset of point cloud sequences with an unprecedented number of classes and unseen level-of-detail for each scan. \item We furthermore provide an evaluation of state-of-the-art methods for semantic segmentation of point clouds. \item We investigate the usage of sequence information for semantic segmentation using multiple scans. \item Based on the annotation of sequences of a moving car, we furthermore introduce a real-world dataset for semantic scene completion and provide baseline results. \item Together with a benchmark website, the point cloud labeling tool is also publicly available, enabling other researchers to generate other labeled datasets in future. \end{itemize}

-We believe that providing this large dataset to the research community will stimulate the development of novel algorithms, make it possible to investigate new research directions, and puts evaluation and comparison of these novel algorithms on a more solid ground.
+This large dataset will stimulate the development of novel algorithms, make it possible to investigate new research directions, and puts evaluation and comparison of these novel algorithms on a more solid ground.